SoarGroup/SoarGroup.github.io/README.md

 ## Deployment

 The site is deployed to GitHub Pages automatically as long as the build workflows don't fail.

+## Updates for New Soar Versions

+*   Update the `soar_version` variable in `mkdocs.yml`.
+*   Add announcement with link to `docs/index.md`.
+*   Run the link-checker (manually triggered GH action workflow) to ensure all new release artifact links are valid.